 How Can I Prevent Preeclampsia and Eclampsia?

-Aspirin has been shown to have a protective effect in women with risk factors for preeclampsia.
-If you have significant risk factors and a history of preeclampsia, your doctor may recommend that you take a low dose of aspirin daily.
+Because no one knows what causes preeclampsia, it is very difficult to know how to prevent it.
+However, aspirin has been shown to have a protective effect in women with risk factors for preeclampsia.
+If you have significant risk factors and a history of preeclampsia, your health care provider may recommend that you take a low dose of aspirin daily.